spraakbanken/multigec-2025/README.md

 ## Data

 We provide training, development and test data for each of the languages.
-The training and development splits will be made available through Github.
+The training and development splits will be made available through GitHub.
 Evaluation will be performed on a separate test set.

 ### Data access